Language: English is the most common language spoken but Spanish is often heard in the south-western states.

 Business: In such a large country, filled with so many diverse groups, business practices may differ according to each state, however rarely to any large degree.
 The East Coast is traditionally more formal than the West Coast, however in states such as California dress code and conservative appearance are as common as they would be in New York.
 Punctuality is important throughout the country and it is considered rude to be late for a meeting.
 Gift-giving is uncommon as it may be construed as bribery.
 Appropriate titles (Mr, Mrs, Ms) are used upon introduction and until otherwise stated.
 Americans favour politeness and greetings of 'Hello' and 'How are you?' are often expressed with sincerity.
 Business hours may vary in each state, but an 8am start and 5pm finish Monday to Friday is the most common with an hour over lunch.
 Status and age are not necessarily indicative of seniority, nor do they carry much weight in themselves.
 Those doing business in the States should be mindful of this fact; never make assumptions about someone's position or rank.
 Best practice is to be respectful to all parties.
 That said, the US upholds a hierarchal business structure, in which 'the boss' is the ultimate decision-maker.
 Senior leaders have the power of the last word, and can go against the grain just as easily as they can follow popular opinion.
 Concentrate on winning over this individual, even if the greater group seems unsupportive.
 Americans value a direct style of communication.
 In this fast-paced, consumer culture 'time is money', and small-talk is viewed as unnecessary and wasteful.
 Get to the point quickly, speak about issues in a frank and open manner, and don't take offence if someone questions or challenges you outright.

 Communications: The international country dialling code for the United States is +1.
-Mobile networks cover most of the country, especially all urban areas.
-Internet cafes are prevalent in most towns and cities and wifi is widely available.
+Mobile networks cover most of the country, especially all urban areas, and wifi is widely available.